 Enter Decedent Information

-EstateExec can provide better service if it knows a few things about the decedent.
-Moreover, having this information in a central place will be very helpful to you, as you will need to refer to it repeatedly throughout the executor process.
+EstateExec can provide better service if it knows a few things about the Decedent, which you can enter on the Decedent Tab (this tab will typically be named with the label you have given the estate, such as "Mom" or "Julia Conterro").
+In addition, having this information in a central place will be very helpful, as it will be referred to repeatedly throughout the estate settlement process.

 Date of Death